 This keto focaccia is delicious and satiating, and a generous square has just 3 grams of net carbs.
+It's also very easy to make!

 Ingredients

-- Mozzarella: I use shredded part-skim mozzarella.
+- Mozzarella: I use shredded, part-skim mozzarella.
 Make sure you're not using low-fat mozzarella.
 It won't work.

 - Cream cheese: It's best to use full-fat cream cheese.
 I don't recommend using reduced-fat cheese.